patternal/dircrawl/README.md

 and its contents, for example as an analytical supplement to offline backups, and for easy import into R or a SQL database for subsequent processing.

+It is a good idea to leave a trailing backslash on each passed path:
+> `dicrawl C:\`

+This will create a subfolder, dircrawl, from wherever it is invoked, and within there, another subfolder with the timestamp (yymmdd.HHMMSS), and in there, four log files: {dir,file,error,crawl}.log.

 ### details

 The compiled dicrawl.exe executable: